 Benelli Leoncino Scrambler has a mixture of retro and modern design; gets power from 499.6 cc twin-cylinder engine making 48 PS and 45 Nm

 DSK Benelli is preparing to introduce two highly promising motorcycles for the domestic market.
-The Italian manufacturer seems to be launching the TRK 502 only next year but for the enthusiasts itching to get go on a new Benelli, there is an all-new Leoncino Scrambler appears to be coming to greet the showrooms by February 2018.
+The Italian manufacturer seems to be launching the TRK 502 only in the due course of next year but for the enthusiasts itching to get go on a new Benelli, there is an all-new Leoncino Scrambler appears to be coming to greet the showrooms by February 2018.

-The 2018 version was launched in Malaysia at price of RM 29,678 (Rs.
-4.57 lakh) only last month and now it has been spotted testing again in India with camouflage.
+The 2018 version of the Leoncino was launched in Malaysia at price of RM 29,678 (Rs.
+4.57 lakh) only in October and it has been spotted testing again in India for the last two months.
 Benelli debuted the Leoncino Scrambler two years back at the 2015 EICMA show.
 It comes packing a blend of retro-modern styling with advanced features onboard.

 The middleweight Scrambler is advertised to have a relaxed riding dynamics and features some interesting styling bits.
 It gets a thin front fender with 3D lion mascot, round-shaped projector headlight with glossy black housing, cantilevered tailpiece unit, blackened chassis, LED turn indicators, dual exhaust pipes merging into a single outlet, twin petal discs and so on.

 With chrome spoke wheels and off-road tyres, the vintage styling of the Leoncino is further catapulted by the minimalistic body panels.
 Paying tribute to the original Leoncino, the new motorcycle is built on a steel trellis frame and comes equipped with upside down front forks and monoshock rear suspension setup.